How to Hire a Pool Contractor

 Finally, your pool project is complete, but before you jump in and start enjoying the water, there are a few more things to do.

-Take a walk-through with your contractor to inspect the area around the pool and try to find any areas which need repairs or changes.
+Take a walk-through with your contractor to inspect the area around the pool and try to find any areas that need repairs or changes.
 Go through your contract and ensure the pro has completed everything they promised.

 This time also provides you with the opportunity to ask any questions.
 For instance, you can get information on how and when to drain and refill the pool and how long you may have to wait before using the new pool.
 At this time, ask all your questions about pool cleaning tips